Code page 866: Lehner–Czech modification

 An unofficial modification used in software developed by Michael Lehner and Peter R. Czech.
 It replaces three mathematic symbols with guillemets and the section sign which are commonly used in the Russian language.
 (Lehner and Czech created a number of alternative character sets for other European languages as well, including one based on CWI-2 for Hungarian, a Kamenicky-based one for Czech and Slovak, a Mazovia variant for Polish and a seemingly-unique encoding for Lithuanian.
 The modified row is shown below.

 Latvian variant

-A Latvian variant, supported by Star printers and FreeDOS, is code page 3012.
+A Latvian variant, supported by Star printers and FreeDOS, is code page 3012 (earlier FreeDOS called it code page 61282).
 This encoding is nicknamed "RusLat".

 FreeDOS

 FreeDOS provides additional unofficial extensions of code page 866 for various non-Slavic languages: